lemonsevens/lemonsevens-gruntworks/operations/TASK-MASTER/6_initial-scaffolding-generator.md

 3. Include all critical environment, tooling, or process setup specified in previous planning steps.
 4. Ensure proper logical dependency ordering.
 5. Reference exact versions, tools, or standards from Resource Plan and Architecture documents.
-6. Include clear verification points or acceptance criteria.
+6. Include clear verification points or acceptance criteria, AND mandatory, specific Verification Criteria (tests/metrics).
 7. Keep stories/tasks focused on one foundational aspect.
 8. Do NOT include feature implementation stories or detailed operational task execution.
-9. Ensure generated content aligns with the identified Project Type (Technical vs. Business/Strategic/Operational).
+9. Ensure generated content aligns with the identified GRANULAR Project Type.
 10. Document all required initial configurations or process definitions.
 11. Always infer save location based on previous artifacts; do not ask the user for a path.
 12. Never skip [STOP] points or proceed without required user input/confirmation.
-13. Verify context (Vision, Requirements, Resources, Methodology, Architecture) before starting.
+13. Verify context (Vision, Requirements, Resources, Methodology, Architecture, optional Risk Register) before starting.
+14. Ensure Verification Criteria are appropriate for the task type (tests for code, metrics/checks for non-code).